This page is for listing information, either needing information on something or providing information as well.

 Weekly / Monthly Club Events:

-For more up-to-date information please check out our Facebook Group, link on the right side of the web page.
+For more up-to-date information, please check out our Facebook Group, link on the right side of the web page, or send an email to K4HOGFL@gmail.com.

 Hog County Amateur Radio Association – Monthly Breakfast